 What types of beans are the best to use for chili?

 Pinto beans are probably the most common beans that are used in chili recipes.
-I like to use the canned chili beans that come in a sauce which are pinto beans.
-I also like to add kidney beans, they are a must when it comes to my chili, but I also like to add black beans.
-But when making chili you can use the variety of beans that you like.
+I like to use the canned chili beans that come in a sauce, which are pinto beans.
+I also like to add kidney beans; they are my favorite when it comes to my chili, but I also like to add black beans.
+But when making chili, you can use the variety of beans that you like.
 In fact, traditional chili is made without beans.

 Canned versus Dried beans for chili:

-- When serving, top with green onions, cheddar cheese, sour cream or your favorite toppings.
+- Serve with green onions, cheddar cheese, sour cream, or your favorite toppings.

 Ingredients